MatasVin/Predicting-passenger-data/README.md

 Regression models are commonly used to predict a continuas value,time series modeling, and determining the causal effect between variables.
 This type of algorithm ustilises variables of continious nature or real value.

 ### The prefered algorithm
-Since our assignment is to  predict the number of passangers on a spesific date for a spesific bus route, therefore is regression the most suitable for our machine learning algorithm as it gives us a predicted output that best correlates to the given input/data.
+Since our assignment is to  predict the number of passangers on a spesific date for a spesific bus route, therefore is regression the most suitable for our machine learning algorithm as it gives us a predicted output that best correlates to the given input/data - which is again a typical example of a regression problem.

 Utilising classification algorithm would also be unbenefitial as our desired output/situation is not of the binary- nor classification sort.